 That’s why I always use the term “Memory Palace.”

-There’s is a lot to say about creating Memory Palaces, but in brief, these are mental constructs you build in your imagination.
+There’s a lot to say about creating Memory Palaces, but in brief, these are mental constructs you build in your imagination.
 You base them on real locations.

 Like your house.